stephenhky/PyShortTextCategorization/docs/tutorial_textpreprocessing.rst

 To do this, load the preprocesser generator:

+>>> from src.shorttext import standard_text_preprocessor_1

+Then define the preprocessor, a function, by just calling:

+>>> preprocessor1 = standard_text_preprocessor_1()
+specify how the text is preprocessed before it is passed to the trainers or the classifiers.

+This package provides a standard way of text preprocessing, which goes through the following steps:

+- removing special characters,
+- removing numerals,
+- converting all alphabets to lower cases,
+- removing stop words, and
+- stemming the words (using Snowball Porter stemmer).

+To do this, load the preprocesser generator:

+>>> from src.shorttext import standard_text_preprocessor_1

+Then define the preprocessor, a function, by just calling:

+>>> preprocessor1 = standard_text_preprocessor_1()
+specify how the text is preprocessed before it is passed to the trainers or the classifiers.

+This package provides a standard way of text preprocessing, which goes through the following steps:

+- removing special characters,
+- removing numerals,
+- converting all alphabets to lower cases,
+- removing stop words, and
+- stemming the words (using Snowball Porter stemmer).

+To do this, load the preprocesser generator:

+>>> from src.shorttext import standard_text_preprocessor_1

+Then define the preprocessor, a function, by just calling:

+>>> preprocessor1 = standard_text_preprocessor_1()
+specify how the text is preprocessed before it is passed to the trainers or the classifiers.

+This package provides a standard way of text preprocessing, which goes through the following steps:

+- removing special characters,
+- removing numerals,
+- converting all alphabets to lower cases,
+- removing stop words, and
+- stemming the words (using Snowball Porter stemmer).

+To do this, load the preprocesser generator:

+>>> from src.shorttext import standard_text_preprocessor_1

+Then define the preprocessor, a function, by just calling:

+>>> preprocessor1 = standard_text_preprocessor_1()
+specify how the text is preprocessed before it is passed to the trainers or the classifiers.

+This package provides a standard way of text preprocessing, which goes through the following steps:

+- removing special characters,
+- removing numerals,
+- converting all alphabets to lower cases,
+- removing stop words, and
+- stemming the words (using Snowball Porter stemmer).

+To do this, load the preprocesser generator:

+>>> from src.shorttext import standard_text_preprocessor_1

+Then define the preprocessor, a function, by just calling:

+>>> preprocessor1 = standard_text_preprocessor_1()
+specify how the text is preprocessed before it is passed to the trainers or the classifiers.

+This package provides a standard way of text preprocessing, which goes through the following steps:

+- removing special characters,
+- removing numerals,
+- converting all alphabets to lower cases,
+- removing stop words, and
+- stemming the words (using Snowball Porter stemmer).

+To do this, load the preprocesser generator:

+>>> from src.shorttext import standard_text_preprocessor_1

+Then define the preprocessor, a function, by just calling:

+>>> preprocessor1 = standard_text_preprocessor_1()
+specify how the text is preprocessed before it is passed to the trainers or the classifiers.

+This package provides a standard way of text preprocessing, which goes through the following steps:

+- removing special characters,
+- removing numerals,
+- converting all alphabets to lower cases,
+- removing stop words, and
+- stemming the words (using Snowball Porter stemmer).

+To do this, load the preprocesser generator:

 >>> from shorttext.utils import standard_text_preprocessor_1

 Then define the preprocessor, a function, by just calling: